Friday 16th September 2022

 Another week over and gosh it has been really busy.
 Positive energy is flowing everywhere.
-Year 8 have settled in brilliantly and are beginning to find their way around the different classrooms; Years 11 & 13 are coming to terms with the demands of GCSE and A Level subjects; Years 12 & 14 know they have a hard working year ahead of them; Year 10 are preparing to select their GCSE subjects next February; and Year 9 will ensure they have a more settled year and lots of experiences in school.
-Positive energy is flowing everywhere – classes are engaged in their learning, coursework dates are being scheduled and there is a continuous effort on ensuring that the basic principles are being followed.
+Year 8 have settled in brilliantly and are beginning to find their way around the different classrooms; Years 11 & 13 are coming to terms with the demands of GCSE and A Level subjects; Years 12 & 14 know they have a hard working year ahead of them; Year 10 are preparing to select their GCSE subjects next February; and Year 9 are maturing and becoming more independent.
+Classes are engaged in their learning, coursework dates are being scheduled and there is a collective effort to ensure that the basic procedures and routines are being followed.
 This reflects our Code of Conduct: Be Respectful; Be a Learner; Be Responsible; Be Safe.

 Thank-you parents/guardians, for your support with uniform and ensuring standards are maintained.
 We want pupils to wear their uniform with pride, be proud of their personal appearance and be focused in their learning.
 We will support pupils should there be a concern.
 Let’s support our positive behaviour procedures and receive those achievement points!!

 Don’t forget, Monday 19th September is an additional Bank Holiday for the State funeral of the Queen.
 The College will be closed and will reopen on Tuesday 20th September.

 And that’s it, folks – the hustle and bustle has started – simply great!